sandragodinhosilva/melange/README.md

 Configure the workflow according to your needs by editing the file `config.yaml`.

+Here you can select wich databases to use [Pfam, COG, Kegg, CAZymes and/or Merops] and if Feature Selection will be performed in the end.

 ### Step 3: Execute workflow
 Execute the workflow locally using `N` cores: